 In addition to being the lightest, the Petzl GradiStep can be put in its own bag, which makes it very low profile.
 You almost forget it is clipped to your harness when doing free moves.
 In contrast, the features that make the Yates Aid Ladder so comfortable mean it is very bulky when clipped to your harness and the reinforced steps easily get caught in cracks.
 The Metolius 5 Step doesn't get quite as easily stuck in cracks, but the reinforcement that makes it so comfy can get really stuck.
 The Metolius Alpine was surprisingly comfortable for being so lightweight and not bulky.
 Aiders without urethane reinforcement, like the Fish Smarts, are less likely to get stuck in cracks when you bust a free move or two and want to let them dangle (as opposed to taking the time to bunch them up and clip them to the side of your harness).

 Overall, the Metolius 5 Step with sub steps in the top two steps gives you the most options for top-stepping.
-It also had the highest step so on low angle terrain it lets you reach the highest (unless you want to put your foot in the grab loop).
-Of the aid ladder- style, any aider that does not have a spreader bar (like the Metolius Aid Ladder) is very hard to get in the top steps if you are only using two aiders total.
-The Yates was better for top-stepping but the Metolius Ladder did have a bigger grab loop so you can get you foot in for that occasion "super top-stepping" move.
+It also has the highest step so on low angle terrain it lets you reach the highest (unless you want to put your foot in the grab loop).
+Of the aid ladder style, any model that does not have a spreader bar (like the Metolius Aid Ladder) is very hard to get in the top steps if you are only using two in total.
+The Yates was better for top-stepping but the Metolius Ladder did have a bigger grab loop so you can get your foot in for the occasional "super top-stepping" move.

 The type of aider you choose will depend on the type of wall climbing you prefer.
-Just as important to consider is which aider would best fit your technique.
+Just as important to consider is which one would best fit your technique.
 Almost every product we tested excelled in a certain application or was a great value.
-Reference our Buying Advice article for more detailed information on the different types of aiders available.

 — Chris McNamara